isomerpages/mlaw-corp/_realign/3-process-repayment.md

 * If you are acting on behalf of an entity that is a party to the contract, please use this link* (CorpPass).
 * If you are an individual who is a party to the contract, please use this link* (SingPass).

-***IMPORTANT NOTE: These links will only be available from 15 January 2021 onwards**
+***IMPORTANT NOTE: These links will only be available from 13 February 2021 onwards**

 ##### <a name="step3b">(B): Other Party does not object to Hirer/Renter’s Notice of Revision</a> <a href="#s3b" title="Return to top">↩</a> #####
+If no Notice of Objection is served and lodged during the **2-week Objection Period**, the Hirer/Renter’s revised repayment schedule in the Notice of Revision will form part of the contract from the date of the Notice of Revision and will prevail over any term of the contract which is inconsistent with the revised repayment schedule.

 Where the Other Party accepts the Hirer/Renter’s Notice of Revision or came to an agreement during the 4-week Negotiation Period, the parties can carry out their repayment obligations according to the revised repayment schedule in the Notice of Revision or on any other agreed terms.
 The Other Party does not need to serve and lodge a Notice of Objection in this situation.

-If no Notice of Objection is served and lodged during the **2-week Objection Period**, the Hirer/Renter’s revised repayment schedule in the Notice of Revision will form part of the contract from the date of the Notice of Revision and will prevail over any term of the contract which is inconsistent with the revised repayment schedule.

 Please also note that there will be no case before an Assessor in this situation. **Steps 4 to 6** below will **<u>not</u>** apply.